-- First, they must hook the vacuum collection device’s large hose to a duct close to the air handler—the heart of your HVAC system.
-The technician will simply cut an access hole in the duct, insert the vacuum hose, and seal where they join as tightly as possible.
+- First, they must hook the vacuum collection device’s large hose to a duct to the air handler—the heart of your HVAC system.
+In most cases, the technician will cut an access hole in the duct and insert the vacuum hose.
+Once the cleaning is complete, they will seal the hole.

 - Next, the technician should seal each register with an adhesive cover.
 This is an important step because even an extremely powerful vacuum collection device will be ineffective if the registers in each room of the house are uncovered.

 - Once the technician finished these preparatory steps, he or she will turn on the vacuum unit.
 This step creates negative pressure, and particles inside the ductwork will be sucked into the collection device as they’re brushed or blown loose.

 Once the system is under negative pressure, the technician will uncover each register and clean the ducts one by one.
 One thing that distinguishes a NADCA-certified duct cleaning contractor from a fly-by-night is the amount of time each spends per register.

 Improperly trained technicians have been known to move on after a quick burst from an air compressor and a spritz of disinfectant; this technique is largely ineffective and usually results in dust being blown back into the room.